collective live+work spaces

 Tech

-A professional system with multiple WiFi hotspots running on a dedicated power-over-ethernet backboneat, using low power to reduce interference (and electrosmog).
+A professional system with multiple WiFi hotspots running on a dedicated power-over-ethernet backbone, using low power to reduce interference (and electrosmog).
 You'll be able to seamlessly roam around without loosing a connection or dropping a videocall.
 Somebody streaming video won't impact workspace bandwidth, plus the at-desk USB-C power will include an ethernet connection thus in most cases laptop users will be on a seamless wired connection.

 The location has fibre so bandwidth will not be an issue, Starlink could optionally be added for redundancy and as a choice for network diversity.